rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 > [!DANGER]
 > Each upgrade using Kubespray *must* only be between one minor version and the procedure for each is sometimes *radically* different than the previous based on changes to the source, versioning, tagging, releasing, and other whims of project members.
 There is absolutely *zero* order in this chaos (at least enough to be procedurally executed or implemented in any sort of automation.)

-1. Note the current Kubespray Kubernetes version (`kube_version`)
+1. Determine the current Kubespray version
-2. Note the current version of Kubespray
+2. Determine the versions of everything Kubespray installs
 ## Tips and caveats

 - Kubespray *only* supports upgrading one minor version at a time.